 Celeriac Remoulade

 Celeriac Remoulade is a classic French salad.
-Equally delicious as a starter, a light lunch, or alongside a rich winter stew, chicken or grilled fish.
-I have been making it forever, and probably each time, it does change depending on what is to hand.
+It is equally delicious as a starter, a light lunch, or alongside a rich winter stew, chicken, or grilled fish.
+I have been making it forever, and it changes depending on what is at hand.

 Therefore, as I intended to write it down, I needed to consult the bible of French gastronomy, the Larousse Gastronomique.
 Does my recipe resemble the real thing?